COM 310K - Communication Technology and Society

 Grading and Expectations:

 Participation is important and is part of your grade.
 Students are expected to have read the required chapters for each class session and be prepared to discuss its contents.
 A lack of preparation not only hurts your grade it also takes away from the quality of the in-class discussion and makes the learning experience less enjoyable for your classmates.
 Attendance is also a part of your participation grade.
 Excessive absences and/or tardiness will be reflected in that generally, three or more unexcused absences will result in a minimum one grade lower participation grade.
-Specific participation grading criteria is given later in the syllabus.
+The University policy on attendance can be found in the Bethel catalog.

 Projects are due at the beginning of the class period noted in the course outline.
 Late projects or missed exams will not be accepted without a legitimate excuse such as medical illness or emergency.
 If you have a situation that may present difficulties in turning a project in on time or making an exam date the proper procedure is to discuss this with me before the due date.
 I'm flexible and understanding when students talk with me before an assignment or exam is due.
 I'm much less flexible if a student tries to explain their situation after the due date has passed.
 In short, if you think you're going to have a problem turning in an assignment on time, talk with me before the due date.
 The same also applies to attendance.
 Excused absences are at my discretion.
 I am far more likely to grant them when students let me know ahead of time (when possible) or contact me as soon as possible after the missed class.

-Student work will be evaluated according to the guidelines laid out in the 2011-2012 Bethel University catalog (see p.
-31).
+Student work will be evaluated according to the guidelines laid out in the Bethel University catalog.
 To receive an "A," work should be "exceptional".
 "B" work is considered "good," and "C" "work "satisfactory" and so on.
-Information is provided in the syllabus with the criteria for class assignments.
-If you have any questions about these assignments, ask!
+If you have any questions about assignments, ask!
+If there are concerns about grading, the Complaint and Appeals Procedure can be found at: http://cas.bethel.edu/academics/catalog/.

 Points will be awarded for the course as follows: